codepath/android_guides/Installing-Android-SDK-Tools.md

 ## Installing the Android SDK (Manual Way)

-You wlil need to download the Android SDK without Android Studio bundled.
+You will need to download the Android SDK without Android Studio bundled.
 Go to [Android SDK](http://developer.android.com/sdk/index.html) and navigate to the **SDK Tools Only** section.
 Copy the URL for the download that's appropriate for your build machine OS.

 ![List of Android SDK downloads from developers.android.com](http://imgur.com/IRCWHY7.png)